reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ## Resources

 * To refresh your knowledge of variables and functions in C#, watch [this Unity video on variables and functions](https://unity3d.com/learn/tutorials/topics/scripting/variables-and-functions?playlist=17117).

+* To refresh your knowledge of conditionals in C#, watch [this Unity video on conditionals](https://unity3d.com/learn/tutorials/topics/scripting/if-statements?playlist=17117).

 * To get a quick reminder on how tags work in Unity, watch [this Unity video on tags](https://unity3d.com/learn/tutorials/topics/interface-essentials/tags?playlist=17090).